How are galaxies assigned to halos? Searching for assembly bias in the SDSS galaxy clustering: Summary and Conclusion

 \section{Summary and Conclusion}

 In this investigation, we provide constraints on the concentration-dependence of halo occupation for a wide range of galaxy luminosities in the SDSS data.
 In particular, the modeling is done in the context of the decorated HOD model \citet{decorated}, and the data used in this investigation is the projected 2PCF measurements published by \citet{guo2015}.
-We make use of $\mathtt{SMDP}$ high resolution $N$-body simulation that enables us to reliably perform inference for the faintest galaxy samples in the SDSS DR7 catalog that live in low mass halos, and the brightest galaxy samples that occupy large comoving volumes.
+We make use of the $\mathtt{SMDP}$ high resolution $N$-body simulation with a volume and resolution suitable for studying the clustering of galaxies in the SDSS DR7 main galaxy sample.

 Our findings suggest that the satellite assembly bias remains consistent with zero.
 However, our constraints on the central assembly bias parameter exhibit a trend with the luminosity limits of the galaxy samples.
 For the brightest samples, central assembly bias is consistent with zero, which is in agreement with this picture that the halo assembly bias becomes negligible for the most massive halos.